lavague-ai/LaVague/docs/docs/get-started/token-usage.md

 LaVague uses LLMs to reason and interact with web pages.
 LLM inference consumes tokens and estimating pricing for different use cases is possible with the LaVague `TokenCounter` module.

-This allow an in-depth understanding of all the factors influencing the cost at each step of an agent's task. **Pricing estimation currently only supports `gpt-4o` and `text-embedding-3-large`**.
+This allows an in-depth understanding of all the factors influencing the cost at each step of an agent's task. **Pricing estimation currently only supports `gpt-4o` and `text-embedding-3-large`**.

 !!! warning "`TokenCounter` is currently not enabled by default"

     While we keep testing and improving this feature, you'll need to manually enable the `TokenCounter` to track your usage.

-Keep on reading this documentation to learn how.
+Let's take a look at how to use the `TokenCounter` module

 ## Available metrics

-Token counts are separated in three main categories
+Token counts are separated into three main categories

 - WorldModel: **multi-modal llm tokens**
 - ActionEngine: **llm tokens**